 25 Things I Love About Christmas

 Merry Christmas!
-Here’s my list of things I love about Christmas.
+Here’s my list of 25 things I love about Christmas.
 You can use the comment facility below the article to share some of your favorite things if you like.
-Reading the Christmas story alone, with my wife, or with my children.
-These words are without equal.
-(Luke 2, Matthew 1-2) Sharing the story, God’s […]
+Part 1 Part 2

 Don’t Fear the Project